Registration - CPR number

 Your CPR number is your personal identification number and is key to accessing a number of services in Denmark.

-When you have received your residence and/or work permit, or EU registration certificate, you will need to make an appointment at Borgerservice or International Citizen Service for your civil registration number (CPR).
+When you have received your residence and/or work permit or EU residence document, you will need to make an appointment at Borgerservice for your civil registration number (CPR).

 In Danish, the CPR number is CPR-nummer or personnummer.
 CPR stands for Det Centrale Person Register, which is the Danish Civil Registration System.
 The register contains current information about a person, including their CPR number, name, all addresses they have lived at, civil status and citizenships.
 Be mindful of whom you give you CPR-number to.
 In general, it should only be given to official authorities or anyone with a specific purpose, e.g. someone you enter a contract with such as landlords and banks.